 The school Chaplaincy is available to all students and it is a place where they can receive encouragement, explore matters of faith and seek advice.
 Regular weekly worship forms an integral part of school life and these services seek to be an opportunity where all students and staff can come together as a community, to pause and reflect, to explore and worship.

-The school chaplain, Rev. Alexander Ladds, is an ordained member of the Church of England and is available to all the Bloxham community-pupils and staff.
+The school chaplain, Rev. Alexander Ladds, is an ordained member of the Church of England and is available to all the Bloxham community, both pupils and staff.
 He is full time, lives on site and is involved in the whole life of the school.
 This means that he interacts with pupils on a daily basis in a variety of different settings which ensures that pupils have the opportunity to get to know him.
 He is an integral part of the wider pastoral care team, seeking to help all find meaning and purpose in their lives as they negotiate their way in an increasingly confusing world.